FarhoudFlair/Animal-Adoption-Center/README.txt

 Program Instruction:

-    For deliverable #1, we have implemented functionality for:
+    For deliverable #2, we have implemented functionality for:
-        Viewing Animals
-        Adding Animals
+        View all animals (as staff or client)
+        Add animal
+        View all clients
+        Add client

     Once application is launched, the user will be able to log in as client or staff.
+The user must select a client, then click "Login as Client" to login as that client.

-    Once logged in as client, the user is able to view the list of 5 animals we loaded in.
+    As a client, the user is able to view the list of 50 animals.

-    Once logged in as staff, the user is able to both view the list of animals and add new Animals.
+    As a staff member, the user is able to both view the list of animals and add new animals.

-    Application can be closed by clicking the "X" button.
+    As a client, to view the details of a particular client, simply double click the client within the list of clients.

+    As either a client or a staff member, to view the details of a particular animal, double click an animal on the list of animals.